FOIP + AUArts

 Administration of AUArts academic support services

-An individual’s information on admission, registration, academic standing and graduation may be disclosed and used for the routine administration of AUArts academic support services including by not restricted to the Office of the Registrar, the Writing Centre, Disability Services, Student Counseling, Lodgepole Centre, Academic Advising and Financial Services.
+An individual’s information on admission, registration, academic standing and graduation may be disclosed and used for the routine administration of AUArts academic support services including by not restricted to the Office of the Registrar, the Writing Centre, Disability Services, Student Counseling, Lodgepole Center, Academic Advising and Financial Services.

 Administration of AUArts non-academic support services